halseth/multisig-check/README.md

-# 🔐 P2WSH Multisig Address Verification Key Possession  Toolkit
+# 🔐 P2WSH Multisig Address Verification and Key Possession Toolkit

 This repository contains a toolchain for creating, signing, and verifying _invalid_ Bitcoin native SegWit multisig (`P2WSH`) transactions using Go.
 This in order to prove that one can sign for a multisig quorum without signing a broadcastable transaction.

 ---